Shakespeare apocrypha

 The Shakespeare apocrypha is a group of plays and poems that have sometimes been attributed to William Shakespeare, but whose attribution is questionable for various reasons.
-The issue is separate from the debate on Shakespearean authorship, which addresses the authorship of the works traditionally attributed to Shakespeare.
+The issue is not to be confused with the debate on Shakespearean authorship, which questions the authorship of the works traditionally attributed to Shakespeare.

 Background

 In his own lifetime, Shakespeare saw only about half of his plays enter print.
 Some individual plays were published in quarto, a small, cheap format.
 Then, in 1623, seven years after Shakespeare's death, his fellow actors John Heminges and Henry Condell compiled a folio collection of his complete plays, now known as the First Folio.
 Heminges and Condell were in a position to do this because they, like Shakespeare, worked for the King's Men, the London playing company that produced all of Shakespeare's plays.

 In addition to plays, poems were published under Shakespeare's name.
 The collection published as The Passionate Pilgrim contains genuine poems by Shakespeare along with poems known to have been written by other authors, along with some of unknown authorship.
 Unattributed poems have also been assigned by some scholars to Shakespeare at various times.
 See below.

 The apocrypha can be categorized under the following headings.